The 10 Best Laptop Backpacks

 video play icon

-This wiki has been updated 37 times since it was first published in March of 2015.
+This wiki has been updated 41 times since it was first published in March of 2015.
 Laptops have become indispensable for everyone from students to professionals these days.
 But if you want to take yours with you everywhere you go, you'll need something suitable to carry it in.
 These backpacks can accommodate everything from compact netbooks to 17-inch models, and are available in designs that can help you get through airport security quickly and organize your other belongings.
-When users buy our independently chosen editorial recommendations, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.

 1. Fjallraven Kanken